vtex/ux-writing/docs/text-patterns/apis.md

 title: APIs
 ---

+UX Writing guidelines aren't just suited for a product's UI.
+For our tech-heavy users, API's are the VTEX interface that they deal with.
+Their Developer Experience is a component of the general User Experience that we build, and influences how our brand and product is perceived.
+A well designed API, with clear terminology, that applies UX writing best practices is the experience we want our users to have.

 ## API: Information Architecture

 > Be mindful of the system's information architecture when building the API calls.
-This is the basis for an outstanding and  intuitive  Developer Experience.
+This is the basis for an excellent and  intuitive  Developer Experience.

 - Routes, URLs, attributes, request and response bodies are an API's structural definitions.
 They directly affect the developer's experience, and how the documentation is built and consumed.
 - Be consistent while naming attributes, always mirror what the user would see in the UI.